ika-d/SQL_Project/README.md

-# SQL_Projects
+Hello there!

-I have used SQL to analyze real-world datasets and utilized the insights to build dynamic Excel dashboards.
+Here I try to showcase my SQL skills by documenting the projects that I completed using real world datasets.